LT-Intro-To-AI/git-github-fundamentals-aloanl/README.md

 # :wave: The Basics of GitHub

-### Note: this is written in Markdown, a text renderer that aims to be easily readable in both its rendered version and the raw text.
+### Note: this is written in Markdown, a text standard that aims to be easily readable in both its rendered version and the raw text.

 ## 🤓 Course overview and learning outcomes